EUDAT-Training/B2SHARE-Training/deploy/04_Installation.md

 - Ubuntu 14.04+
 - CentOS 6.7+

 In the following guides it is assumed that B2SHARE is installed on Ubuntu.
 Any Ubuntu-specific commands should be translatable to other platforms without any complications.
+Make sure you are familiar with the package management tools of your OS of choice.

 ## Prerequisites
 The following tools need to be installed: